Lemonzyy/nbt-sniffer/README.md

 </div>
 <br/>

-`nbt-sniffer` is a command-line tool designed to scan Minecraft Java Edition world data.
-It helps you locate and count items, with powerful support for NBT filtering, making it easier to find exactly what you're looking for within your world saves and player data files.
+`nbt-sniffer` is a command-line tool that sniffs through Minecraft Java Edition[^version_note] world data.
+It locates and counts items across your world and player files, with powerful NBT-based filters so you can sniff out exactly what you want.

 ## Features

 - Scans items in block entities and regular entities from `.mca` files.
 - Scans player data from `.dat` files (including `level.dat` for single-player worlds).
-- Filters items by ID and/or NBT data (SNBT format).
+- Filters items by ID and/or NBT data (SNBT[^snbt] format).
 - Multiple views: `detailed` (ID+NBT), `by-id`, `by-nbt`.
 - Optional summaries: per-dimension, per-data-type, per-source (tree view).
 - Output formats: Formatted tables (JSON output planned for the future).